 Taking a closer look can help you decide whether a utility fund or ETF will have staying power in your portfolio.
 Has it been through both a bear and a bull market?
 If not it may be more difficult to gauge how it will perform when the cycle shifts.
 Also, keep in mind that ETFs may be a better fit for a taxable account, since these funds are often more tax-efficient than a traditional mutual fund or index fund.

 Utility funds can help you shore up the defensive part of your portfolio if you’re worried about a recession or increasing inflation putting a damper on your investment performance.
 While utility funds may not experience huge price increases compared to funds representing other sectors, they can offer reliable dividend income, which may serve you well as you prepare for or go through retirement.
 Researching various utility funds can help you find the one that’s right for you and your investment goals.

 - Many online brokerages offer the opportunity to invest in utilities through mutual funds and ETFs, often at low cost.
 Check out our list of the top online brokerages to get started.

 - It’s a good idea to work with a financial advisor who can help you understand the role that utility funds can play in your portfolio.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/AvigatorPhotographer, ©iStock.com/alexsl, ©iStock.com/CharlieChesvick